 For those ages 65 to 74, the average total non-recurring expenses were $2,790 for singles and $2,024 for couples: a difference of $766.

 The average total non-recurring expenses for seniors ages 75 to 84 were $5,502 and $3,930 for singles and couples, respectively, a difference of $1,572.

-Fidelity Benefits Consulting, based in Boston, projects4 that couples who are both age 65 and retired in 2015 would need an estimated $245,000 above and beyond their Medicare coverage to pay for health care needs throughout retirement, a 29 percent increase since 2005 when that figure stood at $190,000.
+Fidelity Benefits Consulting, based in Boston, also projects that couples who are both age 65 and retired in 2018 would need an estimated $285,000 above and beyond their Medicare coverage to pay for health care needs throughout retirement, up from $190,000 in 2005.
 That estimate assumes a life expectancy of 85 for a male and 87 for a female and does not include other health-related costs such as long-term care, over-the-counter medications and most dental services.
+4

 Medical costs are among the most significant barrier to economic well-being for older adults, according to the National Council on Aging (NCOA), a Washington, D.C.-based nonprofit.